Kumamoto Castle 熊本城

 Kumamoto Castle in Kumamoto underwent major restoration in time for its 400th anniversary in 2007.
 Kumamoto Castle was constructed by Kato Kiyomasa between 1601-1607 and is Japan's third largest castle after Osaka Castle and Nagoya Castle.

-Kato was an ally of Tokugawa Ieyasu and fought at the decisive Battle of Sekigahara in 1600.
-His reward was the fief around Kumamoto, however the Kato clan fell out of favor with the Tokugawa regime and were replaced with the Hosokawa clan in the 1630's.
+Kato was an ally of Tokugawa Ieyasu and stayed away from the decisive Battle of Sekigahara in 1600.
+His reward was the expansion of his fief around Kumamoto, however later the Kato clan fell out of favor with the Tokugawa regime and were replaced with the Hosokawa clan in the 1630's.

 The Akazu-no-mon stood in the north east of the castle and is so called as it was never opened but designed to keep out spirits from that inauspicious direction.